timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-06-19:
+# Objectives for Today 2020-06-20:

-- Prepare a bit for Alakajam by playing with cutscene entity as it stands.

-There should be an evening stream as Alakajam starts.
+- Continue working on CutsceneEditor for Turtle Brains.
+- Save and Load the cutscene to file (probably use existing json format)
+- Manipulate the objects
+  - Allow box to set width and height
+  - Allow circle to set radius
+  - Allow both to set position
+  - Allow both to set color
+- Start adding concept of keyframes and a time sequencer

+The stream will be a longer one as it is Alakajam weekend!